Boxing at the 1988 Summer Olympics – Super heavyweight

 The men's super heavyweight event was part of the boxing programme at the 1988 Summer Olympics.
 The weight class allowed boxers of more than 91 kilograms to compete.
 The competition was held from 22 September to 2 October 1988.
 17 boxers from 17 nations competed.

-Future world heavyweight champion 23-year-old Lennox Lewis of Canada defeated 21-year-old Riddick Bowe of the US in a controversial final.
+Future world heavyweight champion 23-year-old Lennox Lewis of Canada defeated 21-year-old Riddick Bowe of the US in the final.

 Background

 The super heavyweight event of the 1988 Olympics was weakened by the absence of a Cuban boxer.
 Teófilo Stevenson, a veteran three-time Olympic champion whose first Olympics were back in 1972, did not retire anticipating these Olympics.
 He announced his retirement shortly after the Cuban government decided to boycott the Games.
 He was 36 years of age in 1988.
 In contrast, future finalists Lewis and Bowe were rather young, 23 and 21 years old respectively.
 Possible Cuban alternate Jorge Luis González, 24, had defeated both Bowe and Lewis at the 1987 Pan American Games.

 It was predicted that the gold medal would be contested between the North Americans Lennox Lewis and Riddick Bowe and Europeans Ulli Kaden and Alex Miroshnichenko.